ce-store/ce-store/README.md

   6. Click `Next`
   7. Select `Download and install a new runtime environment from ibm.com`
   8. Select `WAS Liberty V8.5.* Runtime`
-  9. Enter a destination path for the installation
+  9. Enter a destination path for the installation (.\Servers\Liberty under the workspace is a good location)
   10. Click `Next`, then `Next` again
   11. Accept the T&Cs
   12. Name your server and click `Next`
-  13. Add `ce-store` to configure on the server
+  13. Add `ce-store` to configure on the server (right click on the Liberty server in the Servers view, select `Add and Remove` and add the ce-store)
   14. Click `Finish`

+Change the project build path
+  1. In the Project Explorer view, right click on the ce-store project, select `Build Path`, `Configure Build Path...`
+  2. In the Libraries tab, click on `Add Library`
+  3. Select `Server Runtime` and click `Next`
+  4. Select the WebSphere Application Server Liberty Profile, click `Finish`
+  5. Click `Ok`.
+  The ce-store should now build with no compilation errors, using the Liberty profile.

 Run the server